IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Sample Request**

-This is an example of fetching the headers for the 'images' bucket.
+Fetch the headers for the `images` bucket.

 ```http
 HEAD /images HTTP/1.1